 Please help if you can.

-ITEMS URGENTLY NEEDED NOW!
-(Clean, used items in good condition are fine)
+ITEMS THAT ARE ALWAYS NEEDED (Clean, used items in good condition are fine.)

 • Adult backpacks or duffel bags